Bannu: Education

 The first public sector university, University of Science and Technology, Bannu, opened in 2005.
 Bannu also has a medical college, Bannu Medical College, and a campus of University of Engineering and Technology, Peshawar.
 The oldest and most renowned public sector institution is Government Post-Graduate College Bannu, which started operating in 1951.

+The following is a list of some of the public and private universities and colleges in Bannu: